 Common pitfalls

-• Confusing “file uploaded” with “file indexed” — wait for the explicit Ready / Indexed status.
+- Confusing “file uploaded” with “file indexed” — wait for the explicit

 FAQ

-Q: How long until embeddings refresh after I re-upload?
-A: Typical 15-90 seconds for a single document under 10 MB.
-For 50+ MB or 200+ pages, plan on 2-5 minutes before retrieval reflects the new content.
+Q: How long until retrieval reflects the new content after I re-upload?
+A: Typically 15-90 seconds for a single document under 10 MB.
+For 50+ MB or 200+ pages, plan on 2-5 minutes.
+If it is still stale after that, the old copy is almost certainly still listed in Files — delete it.

 Q: Will deleting and re-uploading lose my chat history?
 A: No. Chats are independent of Files.
-But chats will keep quoting the old text unless you also start a fresh chat or instruct it to discard prior quotes.
+But existing chats will keep quoting the old text unless you also start a fresh chat or explicitly tell it to discard prior quotes and re-read the file.

 Tags: #ChatGPT #Troubleshooting #chatgpt-projects #project-files